pgRouting/workshop/docs/chapters/osm2pgrouting.rst

 Depending on the size of your network the calculation and import may take a while.
 After it's finished connect to your database and check the tables that should have been created:

 .. rubric:: Run: ``psql -U postgres -d routing -c "\d"``

+If everything went well the result should look like this:

 .. code-block:: sql